galaxyproject/training-material/topics/imaging/tutorials/process-image-bioimageio/tutorial.md

 - A predicted image (`.tif`)
 - A predicted tensor matrix (`.npy`)

-Below is an example output from the NucleiSegmentationBoundaryModel.
+Below is an example output from the **🧬 NucleiSegmentationBoundaryModel:**

 ![Example output from nuclei segmentation model](../../images/process-image-bioimageio/output-nucleus-seg-model.png "Predicted output – Nucleus Segmentation")